 An integrated accounting solution simplifies accounting processes within a company by eliminating the need to transfer data manually between multiple financial platforms.
-These solutions can either be a single platform that contains different modules or a smaller solution that seamlessly integrates with the different finance-as-a-service (FaaS) tools modern teams use.
+These solutions can be either a single platform containing different modules or a smaller solution integrating with modern teams' different finance-as-a-service (FaaS) tools.

-Note: the phrase "integrated accounting system" also refers to an accounting procedure where accountants separate cost and financial entries.
+Note: "integrated accounting system" also refers to an accounting procedure where accountants separate cost and financial entries.
 In this article, we will be discussing integrated accounting systems from a software perspective.

 Integrated accounting software modules handle the core tasks facing modern accounting teams.
 Here are the most important features of every integrated software accounting solution.

-AR and AP departments play a major role in helping firms project their cash flow needs.
+Accounts receivable (AR) and accounts payable (AP) departments play a major role in helping firms project their cash flow needs.
 AR handles payments a company receives from its customers, while AP handles payments to its suppliers.

 Software helps these teams project the cash inflows and outflows the company can expect over a period, minimizing expenses and smoothing working capital needs.
 For instance, AP software can alert teams to early payment, or annual bulk payment discounts vendors offer, lowering procurement costs.

-Procurement plays a central role in a company's supply chain, and reducing vendor-related costs will boost gross margins.
-Expense management is closely tied to vendor-related costs in modern companies, thanks to the rise of SaaS apps.
+Procurement is central to a company's supply chain, and reducing vendor-related costs will boost gross margins.
+Thanks to the rise of SaaS apps, expense management is closely tied to vendor-related costs in modern companies.

 For instance, employee spending on SaaS apps can spiral out of control if the company does not maintain a spending policy.
 Tools such as Ramp help companies centralize SaaS vendor spending and nip problems such as shadow IT and duplicate expenses in the bud.